 If you have a gifted family or work with the gifted, this is the book to keep on the shelf to return to again and again.

 Note: The complete reference for this book is “Misdiagnosis and Dual Diagnoses of Gifted Children and Adults: ADHD, Bipolar, OCD, Asperger’s, Depression, and Other Disorders”, by James T. Webb, Ph.D., Edwards R. Amend, Psy.D., Nadia E. Webb, Psy.D., Jean Goerss, M.D., Paul Beljan, Psy.D., and F. Rich Olenchak, Ph.D., which includes the President of the National Association for Gifted Children, two clinical neuropsychologists, two clinical psychologists, and a board-certified pediatrician formerly affiliated with The Mayo Clinic.
 (Second Ed: James T. Webb, Edward R. Amend, Paul Beljan, Nadia E. Webb, Marianne Kuzujanakis, F. Richard Olenchak. and Jean Goerss.)

-Teresa Currivan is a licensed marriage and family therapist and a school therapist who also coaches parents and adults by phone at Help My Child Thrive Coaching.
-She specializes in giftedness, twice exceptionality, life changes, creative blocks, family dynamics, and individuals.
-She lives in the San Francisco Bay Area with her husband and son.
-You can also find her on Facebook at fb.me/teresacurrivancoaching.
-She can be reached at firstname.lastname@example.org. **Ask about a free 20-minute phone coaching for first-time clients.**
+Teresa Currivan is a mother, licensed marriage and family therapist, school therapist, and coaches parents by phone at Help My Child Thrive Coaching.
+Teresa has been published on sites such as fb.me/TeresaCurrivanCoaching., Filter Free Parents, and is a blogger at GHF and Hoagies Gifted Education.
+She specializes in giftedness, twice exceptionality, educational fit, and family dynamics, as well as gifted adults.
+She lives in the San Francisco, California Bay Area with her husband and son.
+You can find more articles on this website.
+Follow her on Facebook at

 © 2018 Teresa Currivan